arinco-crew-community/internal-external-apim/README.md

   - Internal API configured with an API URL suffix of `external/{api_name}`
   - Internal API configured with an API URL suffix of `internal/{api_name}`

-In this blog article we are going to showed you how you can configure API Management and Application Gateway to expose both external and internal APIs, ensuring while providing a transparent experience to users.
+In this blog article we showed you how you can configure API Management and Application Gateway to expose both external and internal APIs, ensuring while providing a transparent experience to users.
 In our next blog post in this series we will show you how you can deploy this using Azure Bicep.